 Future Research and Treatment of Autism

-Researchers, health professionals, parents, and persons with autism all have strong opinions about the direction future autism research should take.
+Researchers, health professionals, parents, and people with ASD all have strong opinions about the direction future autism research should take.
 Everyone would like to find a cure for autism.
 However, many feel that finding a cure is unlikely.
-Instead, scarce resources should be devoted toward helping people with autism find better ways to live with the condition.
+Instead, scarce resources should be devoted toward research and helping people with autism and their families find better ways to live with the condition.

 No matter what the view toward the future, many techniques and treatments exist now that can help relieve the pain and suffering of autism.
 These treatments offer many options for improving quality of life of people with autism.